-In <output-directory>/sv/results/variants, Manta outputs a set of VCF 4.1 files.
+In <output-directory>/sv/results/variants, the SV Caller outputs a set of VCF 4.1 files.
 Currently, two VCF files are created for a germline analysis, and an additional somatic VCF is produced for a tumor/normal subtraction.
 These files are: